'Extreme victory': Years of organization leads to the shuttering of a toxic polluter in south Memphis

 The situation highlights a recurring inconsistency in the nation’s air pollution laws: Companies can emit pollution at levels allowed by their permits yet generate cancer risk at levels that the federal government considers unacceptable.
 While environmental regulators have the authority to take emergency action against these emissions, they frequently do not.
 Historically, the EPA has largely used its emergency authority to address acute public health crises, such as a refinery in the Virgin Islands that rained oil on a nearby neighborhood.

 The Food and Drug Administration has expressed concern that closing sterilization facilities could upset the medical device supply chain and lead to dangerous shortages in hospital equipment.
-In a 2019 statement, Norman Sharpless, the agency’s acting commissioner at the time, said in a statement that a shortage “can be a detriment to public health.”
+In 2019, Norman Sharpless, the agency’s acting commissioner at the time, said in a statement that a shortage “can be a detriment to public health.”

 The agency has said that it is researching alternatives to ethylene oxide sterilization, but that the development and approval of those methods could take many years.